Each subject has three 90 minute lessons

 You will need to wear face-coverings to use the transport and wherever possible keep distance (currently advised to be 1m+)

-Our timetable has been set in order to reduce the total number of students on site at any one time, especially in the first three weeks as we work to settle in to the new term.
-The notion of year group ‘bubbles’ will be developed as First and Second year students will be allocated different times and ‘social spaces’ for break and lunch period and we will ensure that large crowds do not form.
+Our timetable has been set in order to reduce the total number of students on site at any one time, in accordance with current COVID restrictions.
+The notion of year group ‘bubbles’ and contact with others peers is monitored as we work to reduce the amount of contact with different blocks of students from First and Second year students each day.
+‘Social spaces’ for break and lunch periods are managed and monitored safely and we ensure that large crowds do not form.
 We will continue to update guidance and respond quickly.

 The timetable has been carefully planned to allow us to move from on site to remote working patterns.
 We have learned a great deal from the lock down about working with students offsite and we are confident that if it becomes necessary to close the buildings again, we can continue your education effectively.